tomchadwin/tom.chadw.in/_posts/2019-06-07-AWalkWithoutMax.md

 track always suited us best.

 Where this almost-path rejoins the main track, a wider forest path slopes down to the right.
-Taking various measures to avoid incursions of water, ones passes what I can only imagine are four redwoods.
+Taking various measures to avoid incursions of water, one passes what I can only imagine are four redwoods.
 What these giants are doing among this otherwise commonplace English plantation is a mystery, and a beguiling one.